 Do you want to nurse your baby?

 Do you want to give any special gifts or keepsakes to your baby?

 Do you want to leave the hospital before or after your baby?

 Do you want to leave the hospital with or without the adoptive family?

-For example, during the match you will most likely become more and more comfortable with the adoptive family as you get to know them during your pregnancy, and you may later decide that you do in fact want them in the delivery room with you.
+For example, you will most likely become more and more comfortable with the adoptive family as you get to know them during your pregnancy, and you may decide when you go into labor that you do in fact want them in the delivery room with you.
 That idea may have previously seemed uncomfortable, given that at one point they were strangers to you.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.